payu-india/CMS-Chatbot/docs/MCP/install-and-configure-payu-mcp-server.md

 >
 > If you've configured Docker to use a different port, make sure to update the URL accordingly.
 The port in the URL should match the port mapping specified in your Docker run command.

-## Verification
+## Verify Installtion

 After completing the installation and configuration, you can verify that everything is working correctly by:

-1. Starting your MCP server (either via standard installation or Docker)
+1. Start your MCP server (either via standard installation or Docker)
-2. Opening your MCP-compatible client (like Claude AI Desktop)
+2. Open your MCP-compatible client (like Claude AI Desktop)
-3. Attempting a simple query such as "Create a payment link for ₹100 for testing"
+3. Attempt a simple query such as "Create a payment link for ₹100 for testing"

 > 📘 Note:
 >